dotnet/fsharp/DEVGUIDE.md

 > Contributions made to this repo are subject to terms and conditions of the Apache License, Version 2.0.
 A copy of the license can be found in the [License.txt](License.txt) file at the root of this distribution.
 > By using this source code in any fashion, you are agreeing to be bound by the terms of the Apache License, Version 2.0.
 You must not remove this notice, or any other, from this software.

-**Questions?** If you have questions about the source code, please ask in the issues and discussion forums.
+**Questions?** If you have questions about the source code, please ask in the issues.

 ## 0. A Shortcut to Build and Smoke Test